Last updated on September 8th, 2021 at 07:46 pm

 3- GO SHOPPING

-Another well-made shopping centre located close by is Printemps Haussmann; it also offers a free rooftop view on Paris!
+Printemps Haussmann is another well-made shopping centre located close by; it also offers a free rooftop view of Paris!

-Obviously, there’s much more shopping centre than those two in Paris, but I believe those are the most interesting to visit not solely for shopping but also enjoy the architecture and decorations.
+There are much more shopping centres than those two in Paris.
+Still, I believe those are the most interesting to visit not solely for shopping but also enjoy the architecture and decorations.
 You can also check out the best shopping malls in Paris.

 4- VISIT THE UNDERGROUND